SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 ### Review the existing elements.xml file for SharePoint definitions

-Review the existing xml structure in the **elements.xml** file.
+Review the existing XML structure in the **elements.xml** file.
 Note that the **ClientSideComponentId** property has been automatically updated based on the unique ID of your Application Customizer available in the **HelloWorldApplicationCustomizer.manifest.json** file in the **src\extensions\helloWorld** folder.

 **ClientSideComponentProperties** has also been automatically set with the default structure and JSON properties for this extension instance.
 Note how the JSON is escaped so that we can set it properly within an XML attribute.

 The configuration uses the specific location of `ClientSideExtension.ApplicationCustomizer` to define that this is an Application Customizer.
 Because this **elements.xml** is associated to a *Web* scoped feature by default, this `CustomAction` is automatically added to the `Web.UserCustomAction` collection in the site where the solution is being installed.

-To ensure that the configuration matches updates performed in the Application Customizer, update the **ClientSideComponentProperties** as in the following xml structure.
+To ensure that the configuration matches updates performed in the Application Customizer, update the **ClientSideComponentProperties** as in the following XML structure.
 Note that you should not copy the whole structure because it would cause a mismatch with your **ClientSideComponentId**.

 ```xml